xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 You can check the full database integration [here][ref_db_implementation].

-## Repository - Stock Integration
+## Step 3: Repository - Stock Integration

-The previous steps were not hard, we have created one entity and a couple of data sources.
+The previous steps were not difficult.
+We created one entity and a couple of data sources.
-However, now is the most interesting part, the part where we have to combine different data sources to get only one stream, a stream that contains the OSS projects.
+However, this is the most exciting part, where we have to combine different data sources to get only one stream that contains the OSS projects.

-To combine these sources **we will use [Stock]**, a dart package that is its main function.
+**We will use [Stock]**, a dart package whose primary function is to combine these sources.
-We need to provide stock two important classes:
+We need to provide stock two essential classes:
-- A `Fetcher`, a class to fetch the network data.
+- `Fetcher`: a class to fetch the network data.
+Stock provides two types of fetchers.
-Stock provides two types of fetchers: a fetcher from a `Stream` (ideal for this case that we are using the Real Time Database) or from a `Future` (used for example if you are consuming a REST API).
+- - - `Stream`, ideal for this case, in which we use the Real Time Database.
+- - - `Future`, used, for example, if you are consuming a REST API.
-- A `SourceOfTruth`, a class that can store the fetched data in a local cache, in our case the local cache is our [Floor] database.
+- `SourceOfTruth`: a class that can store the fetched data in a local cache.
+In our case, the local cache is our [Floor] database.

-These classes are defined by two types:
+Two types define these classes:
-- The `Key`, a type used to get de data.
-That key can have important information like an `id`, or the current page number if you are fetching a list.
-In our example. we will not use it because we will fetch all data just using one endpoint.
+- The `Key`, a type commonly used to get de data.
+That key can have important information like an `id` or the current page number if you are fetching a list.
+In our example, we won't use it because we will bring all data just using one endpoint.
 - The entity class, in our example a `List<Project>`.
 The `Fetcher` and the `SourceOfTruth` could use different types, but they should be mapped to the same type using a [StockTypeMapper].